Steele dossier: Trump's previous knowledge of compromising tapes

 Exhibit 38.
 Texts between Rtskhiladze and Cohen starting on October 30, 2016.

 The Senate Intelligence Committee report indicates that in late 2013 Trump learned of rumors about tapes of himself with prostitutes in Moscow, and "Footnote 112" in the Mueller Report suggests that Trump may have already heard that Russia had incriminating tapes of his behavior.
 "Footnote 112" describes how, on October 30, 2016, Michael Cohen exchanged a series of text messages ("Exhibit 38") with Giorgi Rtskhiladze, a friend and businessman who had worked with Cohen on Trump's real estate projects.
 Rtskhiladze reported that he had successfully "Stopped flow of some tapes from Russia but not sure if there's anything else.
 Just so u know. ..."
 Rtskhiladze told Mueller's investigators that these were "compromising tapes of Trump rumored to be held by persons associated with the Russian real estate conglomerate Crocus Group, which had helped host the 2013 Miss Universe Pageant in Russia."
 Cohen told investigators "he spoke to Trump about the issue after receiving the texts from Rtskhiladze".
-Rolling Stone reported that "Rtskhiladze's description of the tapes' content tracks with the unverified information included in the Steele dossier".

 Mueller's office "twice interviewed Rtskhiladze" (April 4, 2018, and May 10, 2018), and his story changed between interviews.
 "Footnote 112" covers both interviews.
 The footnote shows that Rtskhiladze later (May 10, 2018) changed his previous (April 4, 2018) testimony to Mueller by claiming that the "tapes were fake", but District Judge Christopher R. Cooper cast doubt on that claim.
 He said Rtskhiladze "undercut" his claim by speaking as if getting recorded was a real consequence of indiscretions committed around Agalarov/Crocus, and because Rtskhiladze's own words indicated "that the tapes may have been real":

 As for Rtskhiladze's professed belief that the tapes were fake, that suggestion is somewhat undercut by Rtskhiladze's statement, only present in the Senate Report, suggesting that the tapes may have been real, and that they were 'what happens when you visit crocus I guess.'

 Both Judge Cooper and the Senate Intelligence Committed seemed skeptical of the claim.
 The Senate report notes the lack of evidence for that claim in the partially blacked-out "Footnote 4281" that says "did not identify evidence of a later call from Khokhlov".